zchee/golang-wiki/Home.md

     - Read more about our [code review practices](CodeReview)
     - If you're commenting on code under review, please read [these guidelines](CodeReviewComments)
   - Issues
-    - Bug reports and feature requests should be filed using the [Github issue tracker](https://github.com/golang/go/issues)
+    - Bug reports and feature requests should be filed using the [GitHub issue tracker](https://github.com/golang/go/issues)
     - Want to understand how we [handle issues that are reported?](HandlingIssues)
   - Project Dashboards
     - [Go Builds Dashboard info](DashboardBuilders)